 Florence’s monuments and squares get an illuminated makeover for the holiday season with the return of F-LIGHT Firenze Light Festival.
 A festive, month-long series of video mapping, light installations and educational initiatives, F-LIGHT kicks off with the customary lighting of the Christmas tree in piazza Duomo at 5pm on December 8, the Feast of the Immaculate Conception.
 After sundown on the days that follow, Florence’s facades, bridges and basilicas—San Lorenzo, Santo Spirito, the Porcellino market and Palazzo Medici Riccardi, among others—become a canvas for colorful projections and poignant messages.
 This year’s theme is Frontiere, or “borders”, with many of the installations aiming to raise awareness of the global refugee crisis.
+Project partner Silfi spa inaugurates new permanent lighting of the Church of Sant’Ambrogio and the loggia of Sant’Ambrogio Market.
 For the full program, see the website.

 Few Florentine film festivals are as wide-ranging as River to River, which showcases the rapidly changing realities of contemporary India through cinema.
 Opening the 17th edition is the Italian premiere of Amit Masurkar’s political satire Newton, India’s nominee for the Best Foreign Language Film category at the 2018 Academy Awards.
 A dark comedy delving into issues of corruption, the story is told through the eyes of a young, inexperienced government clerk who gets in over his head while going about his duties in a small, conflict-ridden village.
 Producer Manish Mundra will introduce the film (8.30pm, December 7).
 Beyond the big-ticket movies in the lineup, around 40 other events are on the calendar, spanning art and photography exhibitions, cooking shows and lessons, lectures and more.
 For the full program, see the website.